compprov/compprov-core/README.md

 `wrap(Amount, Descriptor)` overload, the same way `NavComputationContext` does — or the way `DefaultComputationContext` does for `wrapBigDecimal`, `wrapBigInteger`, etc.

-### Type deserialization
+### Type serialization/deserialization

-If you need to serialize and deserialize snapshots containing your custom type, register a Jackson deserializer with the `ObjectMapper` inside your custom `ComputationEnvironment`.
+If custom type requires custom JSON serialization or deserialization, register a Jackson serializer/deserializer with the `ObjectMapper` inside your custom `ComputationEnvironment`.
 See `DefaultComputationEnvironment` for examples using `ZonedDateTimeSerializer` and `MathContextDeserializer`, and `AmountDeserializer` for a custom-type example registered via `environment.registerWrapper(Amount.class, new AmountWrapper(), new AmountDeserializer())`.